COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: Analysis procedure

 As discussed above, the iterative Richardson-Lucy algorithm converges to the maximum likelihood estimate for the true spectrum, which may feature large anticorrelations between neighboring bins.
 This unphysical feature can be avoided by reducing the number of bins $N_{\rm bin}$ in the true spectrum and by reducing the number of iteration steps $N_{\rm iter}$.
 To find an appropriate number of iteration steps, we have tested the convergence of the forward model, i.e. the expected spectrum obtained by folding back the unfolded spectrum as shown in the right panel of figure \ref{fig:truespectrum}.
-In figure \ref{fig:convergence} we show the $\chi^2$-value for the difference of the observed DAMA/LIBRA modulation amplitude $R^{\rm DAMA}$ with the forward folded mean values $R^{\rm mean}$ obtained after $N_{\rm iter}$ iterations,
+In figure \ref{fig:convergence}, we show the $\chi^2$-value\footnote{We use the $\chi^2$-test as defined for independent variables to test the convergence of the forward folded spectrum.
+While the maximal likelihood estimate for the unfolded spectrum may contain strong (anti)correlations, this is not the case for the forward folded spectrum.
+We have checked that using a quadratic form for the $\chi^2$ parameter with a covariance matrix obtained from the sampled mock data sets results in nearly identical curve.} for the difference of the observed DAMA/LIBRA modulation amplitude $R^{\rm DAMA}$ with the forward folded mean values $R^{\rm mean}$ obtained after $N_{\rm iter}$ iterations,

-where the sum is over the DAMA/LIBRA modulation bins shown in figure \ref{fig:DAMAmodulationspectrum}, and the error $\sigma_R$ is obtained by combining the errors of the DAMA/LIBRA modulation amplitudes and the forward folded amplitudes in quadrature.
+where the sum is over the DAMA/LIBRA modulation bins shown in figure \ref{fig:DAMAmodulationspectrum}, and the error $\sigma_{R_i}$ is obtained by combining the errors of the DAMA/LIBRA modulation amplitudes and the forward folded amplitudes in quadrature.
 We observe that the compatibility of the forward folded and the actual observed data sets quickly converges after a few iteration steps, and does not significantly improve after further iterations.
 Therefore we choose $N_{\rm iter}=5$ iteration steps for the analysis.
 Unless mentioned otherwise, this number will be used hereafter.